 At the top of the stairs was a typical raised ranch iron railing.
 I hated it.
 I felt cold, uninviting, also felt unsafe with a new baby and not to mention that people walking up the stairs had a great view of any dust or or dirt that might be on the floor.

-I had no plans or how-to’s that I could find, so my figure-outer, figured it out.
+I had no plans or how-to’s that I could find, so along with my parents we figured it out.

 First, measure how deep/tall you would like the bookcase and adjust these plans accordingly.

 After we removed the railing the main concern was how we were going to make sure it was sturdy.

-We made 3 boxes out of 2×4’s (4″ side on the floor) and secured them to the floor with room in-between and on the ends to fit a 2×10.
+We made 3 boxes out of 2×4’s (4″ side on the floor) and secured them to the floor joists with room in-between and on the ends to fit a 2×10.